Laura Amy Flashes Underboob In A Sparkly Bikini Top

 Laura was snapped in the living room and posed near a white sofa.
 She seemingly used the front side of her phone’s camera to take the saucy selfie.
 The babe angled her upper body slightly to the side as she tugged at her thong, pulling the band upward.
 She looked straight into the lens and offered a seductive gaze and pouty lips.

 Laura sported a sparkly bikini top with triangle cups that were cut so small they barely contained her voluptuous chest.
-As a result, a hint of her underboob was on display.
-A glimpse of her sideboob was also evident from certain angles.
+As a result, a hint of underboob was on display.
+A glimpse of sideboob was also evident from certain angles.
 Despite the size, the cups were fully-lined, which obscured her nipples from exposure.
-The plunging neckline allowed her to showcase an ample amount of her cleavage, while the thin straps went over her neck for support, with another pair of strings tied around her back.
+The plunging neckline showcased an ample amount of cleavage.
+The thin straps went over her neck for support, with another pair of strings tied around her back.

-While her bottoms were cut-off from view in the snapshot, it was seen in another Instagram picture.
-From what was visible, she wore a matching pair of bottoms.
+While the bottoms were cut off from view in the snapshot, they were seen in another Instagram picture and appeared to match.
 The waistline sat low enough for her to reveal plenty of skin around her midsection.
-Its high leg cuts helped highlight her slender hips, as well as her thighs.
+The high leg cuts helped highlight her slender hips, as well as her thighs.
 The color of her bathing suit was a nice contrast to her tanned complexion.

 Laura wore her highlighted brunette tresses in a low ponytail with a center part.
 She styled the ends in loose waves and left a few tendrils of hair down, which framed her face.
 She sported a ring with her sexy ensemble and nothing else.
 The hottie painted her long nails with brown polish.